elehcimd/pynb/README.md

 Lines whose content is either `'''` or `''''''` have a special meaning: Markdown cells are delimited by `'''` and `''''''` serves as separator between Python cells.
 Markdown cell delimiters serve also as separators between Python and Markdown cells.
 An empty Markdown cell `'''\n'''` is equivalent to `''''''`.
 Empty cells are ignored and trailing spaces or empty lines within cells are stripped away.

-In presence of parameters, if the first cell is a Markdown cell, it is treated as the title and the injected Python cell with parameters is inserted as second cell.
+In presence of parameters, if the first cell is a Markdown cell, it is treated as the title and the injected Python cell with parameters is inserted as the second cell.

 ### Using the `nbapp` command line tool